Lucas di Grassi

-Born in São Paulo, di Grassi began racing karts at the age of ten, and achieved early success in the regional and later national kart series.
-He progressed to car racing in 2002 and was the runner up in the Formula Renault 2.0 Brazil and Formula 3 Sudamericana championships.
-Di Grassi took two consecutive victories in the 2004 British Formula Three Championship and progressed to the Euro Series the following year which saw him clinch a solitary race victory and was the winner of the non-championship Macau Grand Prix.
-After that, he spent the next three years in the GP2 Series where he won four races and finished the runner-up in 2007 to Timo Glock.
+Born in São Paulo, di Grassi began racing karts at the age of ten and achieved early success in the regional and later national kart series.
+He progressed to car racing in 2002 and was the runner-up in the Formula Renault 2.0 Brazil and Formula 3 Sudamericana championships.
+Di Grassi took two consecutive victories in the 2004 British Formula Three Championship and progressed to the Euro Series the following year, which saw him clinch a solitary race victory and was the winner of the non-championship Macau Grand Prix.
+After that, he spent the next three years in the GP2 Series where he won four races and finished as runner-up in 2007 to Timo Glock.

 Di Grassi drove in Formula One with the Virgin Racing team in 2010 but was dropped for the following season.
 He was subsequently employed by Pirelli in mid-2011 as their official tyre tester and developed the company's next generation of tyres.
 Di Grassi continued this role into 2012.
 For the next four seasons, he drove for Audi Sport Team Joest in the FIA World Endurance Championship and took a best finish of second with two victories in 2016.
 Since 2014, di Grassi has raced in Formula E and has scored thirteen victories and won the 2016–17 Drivers' Championship.

-In July 2020, Di Grassi was announced as co-founder and Sustainability Ambassador of the ESkootr Championship, which was launched in May 2022.
+In July 2020, di Grassi was announced as co-founder and Sustainability Ambassador of the ESkootr Championship, which was launched in May 2022.

 Early and personal life

 Di Grassi was born on 11 August 1984 in São Paulo, Brazil.
 He is of Italian descent through his grandfather who came from Polignano a Mare.
 Di Grassi's family did not have a background in motor racing but his uncle owned a go-kart shop and di Grassi visited him driving go-karts every weekend between the ages of seven and eight.
 He was educated at the local Santa Cruz High School and later went on to graduate with a degree in Economics after his second year at the private business university Ibmec.
 Di Grassi married the designer Bianca Diniz Caloi in a ceremony held in the São Paulo municipality of Itirapina on 1 December 2013.
 He currently resides in Monaco.
 On 3 July 2018, di Grassi became a father with the birth of his son Leonardo.

-He founded the fuel conservation non-governmental organisation Smarter Driving in 2007 and was appointed the United Nations Environment Programme's clean air ambassador in 2018.
+Di Grassi founded the fuel conservation non-governmental organisation Smarter Driving in 2007, and was appointed the United Nations Environment Programme's clean air ambassador in 2018.
 Di Grassi partakes in triathlons to maintain his fitness and balance his racing career.
-He is also a member of the high IQ society Mensa.
+He is also a member of the high-IQ society Mensa.
 In addition to his native Portuguese, he is fluent in English, Italian, Spanish, and has basic knowledge of French.